zammad/zammad-org/src/en/reference/rest-api/articles.md

 Response: `{image file}`

 ::: tip
-If you're not sure which articles an article contains, please [list](#list-articles-by-ticket) affected articles first.
+If you're not sure which articles a ticket contains, please [list](#list-articles-by-ticket) affected articles first.
 :::